 Pet insurance covers wellness-related care for your pet and treatment for your pet’s accidents and injuries.
 Renters insurance covers medical or veterinary bills for injuries caused by your pet and repair or replacement of other people’s property damaged by your pet.
 Since there is no overlap in coverage between these two types of policies, you won’t waste any money by purchasing both.
 We wouldn’t encourage anyone to purchase extra insurance coverage they don’t need, but in this case, it’s in your best interest to have insurance that covers both your pet’s healthcare needs and liability coverage for you.

-Do renters insurance policies exclude certain pets?
+Does renters insurance policies exclude certain pets?

 Because insurance companies try to avoid unnecessary risk when covering a customer, most exclude dog breeds that are known to make up a higher share of dog bite claims than others.
 The best example is pit bulls, which are responsible for about 23% of dog bites.
-The following breeds are commonly excluded from renters insurance policies:
+The following breeds are commonly excluded from liability coverage in renters insurance policies:

 - Alaskan Malamutes